webscreens/screen-enumeration/EXPLAINER.md

 ### **Scope**: `WindowOrWorkerGlobalScope` vs `Navigator`/`WorkerNavigator`

-If we take inspiration from existing APIs with a similar shape, there are a couple of places where the API could live.
+If we take inspiration from existing similarly shaped Web APIs, there are a couple of places where the API could live.

 1. The global scope, `Window`, is appealing as those familiar with the